-Dealers can be motivated to recommend a new seed either because it has a higher profit margin, or because it will increase their quantity sold.
+Dealers can be motivated to recommend a new seed either because it has a higher profit margin or because it will increase their quantity sold.
 The profit margin explanation cannot explain dealer behavior in our context.
-Around 84% of the seeds sold by dealers in our sample are produced by the state-run Odisha State Seed Corporation (OSSC).
+Around 84 percent of the seeds sold by dealers in our sample are produced by the state-run OSSC.
 As licensed agents of this company, dealers pay the same wholesale price for all rice varieties.
 State regulation fixes equal retail prices across varieties.
 Thus, the margin for dealers is identical across all types of varieties.
-This model, where state seed corporations play a major role on seed production and retailing, is common throughout India.17
+This model, where state seed corporations play a major role in seed production and retailing, is common throughout India.

 As a result of these fixed markups, it is optimal for dealers to invest effort in recommending varieties that will increase their aggregate sales.
-Convincing farmers to shift from buying one variety to another is not profitable for the dealer because of the equal margins.
-But getting farmers to purchase a new variety, instead of using their own seeds of an older variety, represents an increase in business.
+Convincing farmers to shift from buying one variety to another is not profitable for the dealer, because of the equal margins.
+But getting farmers to purchase a new variety instead of using their own seeds of an older variety represents an increase in business.
 Put differently, dealers profit from recommending a new variety to promote seed replacement.

-But dealer's incentives for providing advice go beyond encouraging seed replacement during a single season.
+But dealers' incentives for providing advice go beyond encouraging seed replacement during a single season.
 Dealers sell seeds year after year.
 In this dynamic perspective, they benefit from making a recommendation today if it increases the size of their future business.
-This benefit can arise either because the same satisfied customers return, or because farmers communicate to others that they learned about a profitable new variety from the dealer.
+This benefit can arise either because the same satisfied customers return or because farmers communicate to others that they learned about a profitable new variety from the dealer.
 Providing good advice today is a way for dealers to increase the quantities they sell during future seasons.

 These features of the setting suggest that incentives are in place for dealers to promote improved seed varieties.
 The incentives operate through increasing current or future quantities, not through differential profit margins.
 Similar incentives do not exist for the public agricultural extension system.
-Government extension workers are not paid for performance, which may lower effort (Dal Bó et al., 2020).
-Even when government workers successfully influence contact farmers, these farmers might not spread information without incentives for themselves (BenYishay and Mobarak, 2018).
-Expanding dealers'
+Government extension workers are not paid for performance, which may lower effort (Dal Bó et al. 2021).
+Even when government workers successfully influence contact farmers, these farmers might not spread information without incentives for themselves (BenYishay and Mobarak 2019).
+Expanding dealers' knowledge about new seeds is thus meant to overcome the incentive problems that exist in traditional government extension.